Whether you prefer to go solo or gather your mates for the duo or team relay events, sign up today for the swimming experience of a lifetime!

 Males & females aged 12 years +

 Kids!
-Come and be part of our Sandcastle Building and Scavenger Hunt activities (times TBC).
+Come and be part of our Sandcastle Building and Scavenger Hunt activities.
 Prizes and goodies up for grabs!
 This activity is free and registration is not required, just show up and have fun!

-The minimum age for all swimmers participating (20km), individuals & tandem, at the date of the event is 14 years.
+The minimum age for all swimmers participating in the 20km Individual swim at the date of the event is 14 years.

-The minimum age for all swimmers participating, (20km team relay & duo, and 5km swim) at the date of the event is 12 years.
+The minimum age for all swimmers participating in the 20km Team Relay & Duo swims, and 6km swim at the date of the event is 12 years.

-Swimmers must, at all times, wear their official swim cap and swim tow (both provided) while in the water during the swim.
+Swimmers MUST, at all times, wear their official swim cap and swim tow while in the water during the swim.

 All swimmers must have their race number written to the outside of their upper arms or shoulder.